liquid-rocketry-illinois/RCP-Host/RCP.md

 ## Control Packets

-Control packets are sent from the controller to the host to request an update to the host state, or to request data from the host.
+Control packets are sent from the host to the target to request an update to the target state, or to request data from the target.
 The function of the control packet is determined by the value of the class byte.

 The meanings of the class byte are as follows: